lk-geimfari/mimesis/docs/api.rst

 API Reference
 =============

-This part of the documentation covers all the interfaces of *Elizabeth*.
+This part of the documentation covers all the interfaces of *Mimesis*.

 Generic
 =======